HectorRicardo/thingworx-connect/README.md

 # thingworx-connect
-A library used to make REST API calls to Thingworx from browser-side JavaScript in a Thingworx-ish way.
+A library used to make REST API calls to Thingworx from Node and frontend JavaScript in a Thingworx-ish way.
 You can call entities' services and get and set their properties.

 ## Installation